aeguess/python_tutorial/README.md

 print(my_list) # returns [1, 4, 9, 16]
 ```

+Now, to make a set of code reusable across a program, it's stored in functions.
 The structure of a function can be written like so:
 ```
 def my_function():
     print("Hello world")